rust-lang/rust-wiki-backup/The-Rusticon.md

 foreign function interface | Calling code written in another language.
 Rust has a native C FFI, using `extern "C" fn`. heap allocation | A dynamic allocation performed either by `~` or `@`, which call to `malloc` in the default runtime (which is a statically-linked `jemalloc`). inlining | Inlining is removal of a function call by including the function body directly into the callsite, enabling further optimizations.
 Controlled with the `inline` attribute: `#[inline(never)]`, `#[inline]` for a standard (though very strong) inline hint, and `#[inline(always)]`.
+Note that `#[inline]` is required for cross-crate inline.
+IR | See _Intermediate Representation_.
-Note that `#[inline]` is required for cross-crate inline. lifetime | A piece of metadata that borrowed pointers have.
+Intermediate Representation | LLVM IR Code.
+It can be printed by passing`-S -emit-llvm` to the compiler. lifetime | A piece of metadata that borrowed pointers have.
 They reference the scope that the pointer is valid for. macro | A type of syntax extension, defined with `macro_rules! name_of_macro`.
 Are a way of declaratively generating Rust from arbitrary tokens.
 For example, `assert!`, `debug!`, and `fail!` are macros.
 The standard macros can be found [here](https://github.com/mozilla/rust/blob/master/src/libsyntax/ext/expand.rs#L806). managed pointer | `@T`, a pointer to a mutable, garbage-collected box.